Amex Membership Rewards to Add Aer Lingus as a Transfer Partner Amex Membership Rewards to Add Aer Lingus as a Transfer Partner

 Our Take

-The move will bring the total number of airlines you can transfer Membership Rewards points to 17.
+The move will bring the total number of American Express airline transfer partners to 17.
 Hopefully, American Express will continue adding more airlines and other transfer partners.
 Ultimately, the more travel partners a points currency has, the more valuable it is.

 Source: One Mile at a Time